alexieyizhe/uni-notes/2A/MATH 239/Notes/2018-11-16-graph_colouring.md

 __Proof of the 5 Colour Theorem__
 If $G$ has a vertex $v$ with degree $\leq 4$, proceed exactly as in the proof of the 6 Colour Theorem, turning any occurrence of $6$ into $5$.

-Otherwise, $G$ does not have all vertices adjacent to each other, since that would create a subdivision of $K_5$ and would make $G$ not planar.
-So, we colour the two vertices that are not adjacent to each other with the same colour.
+Otherwise, $G$ has a vertex $x$ with degree 5, and the vertices connected to that vertex must not all be adjacent to each other, since that would create a subdivision of $K_5$ and would make $G$ not planar (a contradiction).

+An ==__edge contraction__== $G /e$ of an edge $e$ in a graph $G$ is the graph obtained by reducing the length of $e$ to 0 and allowing the two vertices connected by $e$ to become one vertex, and any vertex that was adjacent to either one or both of the vertices connected to $e$ are connected with the new single vertex.

+So, there are two vertices $u,v​$ not adjacent to each other.
+We edge contract both of these vertices' edges with the vertex with degree 5, so that we have one less vertex.
+By the inductive hypothesis, we have a graph that is 5-colourable.
+However, instead of colouring both $u, v​$ different colours, colour them the same colour.

+Now, 2 of the 5 vertices connected to $x$ have the same colour, and so there are 4 colours in the vertices connected to $x$.
+Colour $x$ the remaining colour out of the 5 we're using to colour the graph, and now we have a 5-colouring of $G$.